Conversion rate refers to the percentage of website visitors that complete a specific action.

 Most importantly, your conversion rate calculations should consider your development cycles.
 If you have a major update each month, you should not wait until the end of the quarter to do conversion rate calculation.

 Each update can produce a different result, and therefore a different conversion rate.
 Waiting until the period covers multiple major updates can prove catastrophic to your conversion rate.

 Depending on your company and your customers, there can be many ways to improve the conversion rate.
 However, there are 2 generic ways you can bring your conversion rate numbers up:

 Think about what you’re offering

-All the best advertising and marketing in the world doesn’t mean much if your product offer is good.
+All the best advertising and marketing in the world doesn’t mean much if your product offer is not good.
 Take the extra time to consider what your product and what you can offer to your customers.
 If you create good offers with reasonable prices and solid quality, people will buy it.